thewrongjames/thewrongjames.github.io/README.md

-# wrightwhy
+# thewrongjames.com
-The github pages site that wrightwhy.com points to.
+The github pages portfolio site for stuff that I do.